How To Prepare Your UTV For Winter Storage

 Engine Oil and Other Oils

 As you prepare your UTV for winter, it’s wise to check your engine and transmission oil, and differential fluids; if they’re dirty, replace them before starting your vehicle.
 If they’re clean, go ahead and store the UTV.
 If your vehicle stays in storage for a long time, consider fogging your engine.
 Spray fogging oil directly into the intake track while your engine is running.
 Once you see it come out of the exhaust, it’s combusted.
 Using this process allows for a protective coating to the internal components, including the cylinder, valves, and piston, thus helping prevent rust and corrosion.

 You can also pull out a spark plug, pour a teaspoon of oil and dump it inside the spark plug hole, then reinstall the spark plug.
 Don’t replace the cap (you don’t want to start the engine).
 Crank the engine a few times; this coats the internal components with oil to prevent corrosion and rust.

 The CVT clutch has an inlet and outlet duct that needs plugging off before you put away your UTV for storage.
 Again, doing this helps prevent mice and other small critters from building nests in them for the winter.
 Leave a reminder to unplug them in the spring.

 Pull the battery from the machine before storing it and place it on a trickle charger or similar device to ensure a good state of charge.
 Consider installing quick-disconnect leads—especially for batteries challenging to remove and install.

 Elevate the machine, if you can, to take the weight off the tires.
 It prevents them from getting any flat spots and prolongs their life.

-Give your UTV a good cleaning and polish to help protect the plastics, seats, and other surfaces; this helps to prevent them from oxidizing.
+The last step to preparing your UTV for winter is to give it a good cleaning and polish to help protect the plastics, seats, and other surfaces; this helps to prevent them from oxidizing.
 If you have no garage or trailer in which to store your vehicle, a cover will help.